deekshasharma/building-components-with-storybook/README.md

 8. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(Do not change it manually).**

 9. **`README.md`**: A text file containing useful reference information about the project.

-## Contribute

-If you encounter an issue with the template, we encourage you to open an issue in this template's repository.

-## Learning Storybook

-1. Read our introductory tutorial at [Learn Storybook](https://www.learnstorybook.com/intro-to-storybook/react/en/get-started/).
-2. Learn how to transform your component libraries into design systems in our [Design Systems for Developers](https://www.learnstorybook.com/design-systems-for-developers/) tutorial.
-2. See our official documentation at [Storybook](https://storybook.js.org/).